-These tumors secrete different hormones such as alpha-fetoprotein, lactate dehydrogenase and beta-human chorionic gonadotropin.
-These biomarkers can be used to establish the diagnosis of a germ-cell tumor, monitor response to treatment and to determine prognosis.
+These tumors secrete different hormones, such as alpha-fetoprotein, lactate dehydrogenase, and beta-human chorionic gonadotropin.
+These biomarkers can be used to diagnose a germ-cell tumor, monitor response to treatment, and determine prognosis.

 Epidemiology of Testicular Cancer

-The annual incidence of testicular cancer is estimated to be about 8,000 in the United States.
-Germ cell tumors compromise 95% of all testicular cancers and fortunately they can be cured in most patients.
+The annual incidence of testicular cancer in the United States is 8,000-10,000 men.
+Approximately 95% of all testicular cancers are comprised of germ cell tumors, which are curable in most patients.

-Testicular germ cell tumors are more common in men aged 15 to 34 years.
-Several risk factors have been linked to testicular cancer, which include a previous history of a germ cell tumor, family history of testicular cancer, cryptorchidism, Klinefelter syndrome and testicular dysgenesis.
+Testicular germ cell tumors are more common in men aged 15-34 years.
+Risk factors include a previous history of a germ cell tumor, a family history of testicular cancer, cryptorchidism, Klinefelter syndrome, and testicular dysgenesis.

 Etiology of Testicular Cancer

-Cryptorchidism, also known as undescended testes, is known to be associated with an increased risk of testicular germ cell tumors.
-The relative risk of developing testicular cancer for patients with previous history of cryptorchidism that was treated after the age of 13 years is estimated to be about 5.4.
+Cryptorchidism, also known as undescended testes, is associated with an increased risk of testicular germ cell tumors.
+The relative risk of developing testicular cancer for patients with a previous history of cryptorchidism who were treated after the age of 13 years is estimated to be about 5.4.

-Another common etiology of testicular cancer is previous history of testicular cancer.
-The risk of developing a testicular germ cell tumor in the contralateral side is increased by 500 fold.
+Another common etiology of testicular cancer is a previous history of testicular cancer.
+These patients have a 500-fold higher risk of developing a testicular germ cell tumor in the contralateral side.

-Patients with Klinefeltersyndrome (47XXY) have high risk of developing germ cell tumor.
-Family history of Klinefelter syndrome increases the chances6-10 folds of having germ cell tumor.
+Patients with Klinefelter syndrome (47XXY) have a high risk of developing germ cell tumors.
+A family history of Klinefelter syndrome increases the chance of having a germ cell tumor 6-10 fold.
 Patients with Down syndrome are also at risk.
 Risk is also increased with the following disease conditions:

 - Mixed gonadal dysgenesis